-SLT has identified and provided more opportunities to hear staff voice, for example, during staff meetings and briefings, through questionnaires and the making of face-to-face appointments with staff to hear their views.
-Collaborative methods of working on tasks are being explored to increase staff peer mentoring, increased preparation time for wellbeing and teamwork.
+SLT has identified and provided more opportunities to hear staff voice, for example, during staff meetings and briefings, SWOT analysis, annual ISS Standards reviews to form the school's development plan, through staff voice questionnaires and the making of face-to-face appointments with staff to hear their views.
+Collaborative methods of working on tasks are being explored to increase staff peer mentoring, increased preparation time for training, wellbeing and teamwork.

-By January 2025, all of our staff will feel confident in responding effectively and early, to prejudice-related bullying, as shown in the annual staff survey and termly SWOT analysis.
+All of our staff will feel confident in responding effectively and early, to prejudice-related bullying, as shown in the annual staff survey and termly SWOT analysis.